charlotearaneta/automated-applicant-tracker/case-study.md

 ## 2. Problem Statement

-Traditional résumé screening is one of the most time-consuming and inconsistent parts of recruitment.
+Traditional résumé screening is one of the most time consuming and inconsistent parts of recruitment.
 HR teams face challenges such as:

 - High volume of applicants
 - Manual and repetitive screening tasks